John W. deGravelles

-John Wheadon deGravelles (born November 2, 1949) is a United States district judge of the United States District Court for the Middle District of Louisiana, based in the capital city of Baton Rouge.
+John Wheadon deGravelles (born in 1949) is a United States district judge of the United States District Court for the Middle District of Louisiana, based in the capital city of Baton Rouge.

 Biography

 DeGravelles is the son of the late Charles deGravelles and Virginia deGravelles, Louisiana Republicans who were once members of the Republican National Committee.
 The senior deGravelleses were on the RNC at the same time in 1968.
 DeGravelles has a twin brother, Charles Nations deGravelles, an Episcopalian archdeacon, were born on November 2, 1949, in Lafayette, Louisiana.
+His sister, Ann McBride Norton, who died in 2020, was head of the public interest group Common Cause from 1995 to 1999.

 DeGravelles received a Bachelor of Arts degree in 1971 from Louisiana State University in Baton Rouge.
 He received a Juris Doctor in 1974 from the Louisiana State University Paul M. Hebert Law Center with Order of the Coif designation.